-This spring I have been undertaking a number of walks across various British landscapes to gather data and develop the AuT Crone project.
+This spring I have been undertaking a number of walks across various British landscapes to gather data for an art project.
 My initial plan was to walk for 3 months, wild camping where possible and recording data about the weather, landscape, flora and fauna of the world around me.
 It was a great plan, exciting and challenging.
 I came back with good data, lots of ideas and a clearer sense of how I might take the project forward.

 I knew, kind of, that there was going to be some degree of physical difficulty for me doing the walk.
 I'm 55 years old, overweight and I have inflammatory and osteoarthritis.
 But, sheesh, if you want something you just have to go out there and get it, right?
 I walk between 3 to 5 miles every day anyway, so I hoped that the extra daily distances I'd be undertaking for the project would just make me fitter.

 We live in a culture that tells us that we are ultimately responsible for our own physical health.
 We are bombarded with information that tells us that if we eat well, get enough exercise and sleep we will be healthy.
 There are websites and Instagram feeds galore devoted to 'clean' eating, to yoga, outdoor adventure and fitness inspiration.
 I fall for that shit all the time.